-The carrying value and fair value of trade and other receivable and accounts payable and accrued liabilities as of December 31, 2013 are approximately the same.
+The carrying value and fair value of trade and other receivable and accounts payable and accrued liabilities as of March 31, 2014 are approximately the same.
 The Company assesses its financial instruments and non-financial contracts on a regular basis to determine the existence of any embedded derivatives which would be required to be accounted for separately at fair value and to ensure that any embedded derivatives are accounted for in accordance with the Company's policy.

-The floor option derivative was valued upon initial measurement and subsequent periods using the Black-Scholes model adjusted to account for the Company's credit risk.
-The prepayment option derivative was valued upon initial measurement and subsequent periods using a methodology which is based on two coupled Black-Scholes partial differential equations which are solved using a finite difference.
-Key inputs used by the Company in its valuation include: the USD discount curve, the USD 1 month forward curve, the interest rate implied volatility, and the Company's credit spread.
+The floor option derivative was valued upon initial measurement and subsequent periods using the Black-Scholes model.
+The prepayment option derivative was valued upon initial measurement and subsequent periods using a methodology, which is based on Monte-Carlo simulation.
+The default intensity of the Company is generated using a square-root diffusion process.
+Monte Carlo simulation is a technique that relies on random sampling and is often used when there is no analytic or exact solution to the valuation.
+Key inputs used by the Company in its valuation include: the USD discount curve, the USD 1 month forward curve, the USD 1 month historical LIBOR rate, the interest rate implied volatility, and the Company's credit spread.